collectionspace/wp-collectionspace/README.md

 1. Click the Screen Options button at the top right.

-1. In the Screen Options panel, under the "Boxes" heading, click the checkbox next to CollectionSpace Browsers.
+1. In the Screen Options panel, under the "Boxes" heading, check the checkbox next to CollectionSpace Browsers.

 1. Edit the menu that is selected to be displayed in the "Top Menu" location.